Aston Villa announce Ings signing

-Aston Villa have completed the signing of Danny Ings, the club announced on Wednesday.
+Aston Villa have completed the signing of Danny Ings, the club announced on Wednesday, in a deal with a reported £30 million.

 The striker has signed a three-year deal with the club as he makes the move from Southampton, where he scored 13 goals in all competitions last season.